 USA Medical Center’s stroke team includes board-certified neurologists, one of whom is always available to treat patients who arrive at USA Medical Center with stroke symptoms.
-The clinical team involved in the care of the stroke patient also includes emergency room staff, intensive care staff, medical /surgical staff, physical and occupational therapists, dietitians and social workers.
+The clinical team involved in the care of the stroke patient also includes emergency room staff, intensive care staff, medical /surgical staff, physical and occupational therapists, speech-language pathologists, dietitians and social workers.

 The stroke team collaborates with emergency medical services, regional emergency rooms and the community to ensure prompt identification of symptoms and implementation of treatment interventions with the goal of reducing long-term impact of stroke.

 Early recognition and appropriate treatment of stroke is critical to survival as well as prevention of long-term disability from stroke.
 The stroke team response starts before the patient reaches the hospital, as the USA Medical Center works closely with local EMS personnel in stroke recognition and treatment.
 For best patient outcome/results, a patient needs to receive treatment within the first three hours of the onset of symptoms.